ministryofjustice/hmpps-electronic-monitoring-for-probation-officers-ui/README.md

 ### Running integration tests

-It's recommended you run the tests against the dev server e.g.
+It's recommended you run the tests against the below e.g.
+`npm run start-feature`
+or
-`npm run start:dev`
+`npm run start-feature:dev`

-And then either, run tests in headless mode with:
+And on another terminal tab, run tests in headless mode with:

 `npm run int-test`